umnaya-strana/gteh-api/Readme.md

 Api reference
 =======

-Firstly you need get API KEY from your smartcountry.group account profile.
+Firstly you need get API KEY from your gteh.org account profile.

 Request url format is https://api.gteh.org/?key=[YOUR_API_KEY].
 Use http POST request with JSON body.